Umano Medical: International success driven by innovation

 The TCS helped Umano prepare for their target markets, obtain funding for travel and other business development activities, and engage with pre-vetted international business contacts that would have been difficult for Umano to reach on its own.

 TCS support has largely focused the company’s efforts to expand its exports from the United States to other countries, in particular Germany, Chile and Brazil.

 For example, as a three-time recipient of CanExport SMEs funding, Umano was able to travel to Brazil and win multiple sales agreements.
 Trade Commissioners from Canada’s Consulate General in Sao Paulo and trade office in Recife, working with provincial partners such as the Bureau du Québec à São Paulo, supported Umano’s participation in trade shows and helped them make strategic connections in the country.

 But the arrival of COVID-19 really saw sales explode: they doubled in just three months.
 The challenge was no longer to deliver the right product, but to keep up with the pandemic demand.

 “Throughout all of 2020–21, we have not had one week without a component shortage.
 Our suppliers are in Quebec but they source some electronic parts from Asia.
 We had to work hard to find substitutes or other solutions,” tells the co-founder.

-Once again, government partners helped Umano take full advantage of the situation: the company received $2 million in working capital from BDC, $5 million in repayable contributions from Canada Economic Development for Quebec Regions and $2 million from the NRC.
-This latter grant is the largest ever awarded in the Quebec City region.
-It will accelerate marketing for a new line of connected beds that are currently in their later phase of development.
+Once again, government partners helped Umano take full advantage of the situation: the company received $2 million in working capital from BDC, $5 million in repayable contributions from Canada Economic Development for Quebec Regions.
+The firm has also benefited from advisory services and funding from NRC IRAP, including up to $2 million for a research and development project to support a new line of connected beds.

 The BETR Team’s support was once again timely as the world’s health systems are being called to reassess their needs in the wake of the pandemic.
 A major player like Umano is well positioned to assist them.